RallyApps/rally-app-builder/readme.markdown

     build [--templates]
     Builds the current App

-    clone [--organization] [--repo]
-    Creates a new Rally App project from an existing GitHub project

     run [--port]
     Starts a local server and launches the App in the default browser